AlexanderKosik/kickstart_regex/content/sub.md

 Let's examine the `re.sub` command.

 - First we created a capturing group matching any word character `(\w+)`
-- This got followed by a literal dot `\.`
+- This was followed by a literal dot `\.`
 - Followed by a group alternation for different file endings `(jpg|png|jpeg|bmp)`

 Now comes the interesting part.
 We referenced our first group in our replacement string by using `\1`.
 Every opening group can be referenced again by a group number starting from 1.

 So we substitute our match with the content of the first capturing group (the filename without ending), followed by a literal dot and the file ending png.

 That gives us a lot more possibilities and we will practice this soon.
 Before that just a word about non-capturing groups.

 ## Non-capturing groups
 Groups are capturing by default, this means every group we create can be referenced.

-If this behaviour is not desired we can specifiy a group as a non capturing group if we define the group like this: `(?:)`.
+If this behaviour is not desired we can specify a group as a non-capturing group if we define the group like this: `(?:)`.
 These groups cannot be back-referenced any more.
-This feature is more like a documentational feature if we want to make clear, that this match will not be referenced or needed later on.
+This feature is more like a documentational feature if we want to make clear that this match will not be referenced or needed later on.

 # Exercise

-We now combine the substituion command with features we learned several chapters ago in this real-world exercise.
+We now combine the substitution command with features we learned several chapters ago in this real-world exercise.

-A html homepage consists typically of several html files and also some image files.
-In our example most of the html files are in the same directory as the image files.
+An HTML homepage typically consists of several HTML files and also some image files.
+In our example, most of the HTML files are in the same directory as the image files.

-Within the html files the images get referenced like this:
+Within the HTML files the images get referenced like this:

 ```python
 html_string = '<img src="python.png" alt="Python Skill">'
 html_string += '<img src="images/cpp.png" alt="C++ Skill">'
 html_string += '<a href="index.html" class="brand-logo left"><img class="responsive-img" id="logo" src="pic.png"/></a>'
 ```
-As you see in the `src` attribute, some file paths to the png files are in the same directory level as the html file (no path is prepended, like `python.png`), other images are located in the `images` directory.
-This mixup is no good style.
-We fix this by moving every image file to an image directory, if not already there.
+As you see in the `src` attribute, some file paths to the png files are in the same directory level as the HTML file (no path is prepended, like `python.png`), other images are located in the `images` directory.
+This mixup is an example of poor file organisation.
+We should fix this by moving every image file to an image directory, if the image file is not already there.

-By moving the files on the harddisk we now have to change every image tag, too.
-What makes things even worse is, that some images already are in the image directory.
+By moving the files on the hard disk, we now have to change every image tag too.
+What makes things even worse is that some images are already in the image directory.
 Because our homepage has quite a lot of images it is not practical to change every `src-tag` by hand.
 And since we know RegEx we use our new super power :)

 So we want the content of the src-tag to be changed like this: